Speculaas with rich almond stuffing

 The dough is easy to prepare, and children will love to help with it.

 The amounts for the dough are for the speculaas with almond stuffing.
-If you just want to bake biscuits, you can easily halve the amounts.
+If you just want to bake biscuits, you can easily halve the amounts, but you'll have to use even less butter (about a quarter the amount).
 If you are allergic to almonds, simply leave them out, and use paste of legumes instead of almond paste.

 500 gram (4 1/4 cups) simple white flour

 salt to taste (don't forget this, and be liberal, otherwise your speculaas will taste bland)

 50 to 60 gram (1/4 cup) spices for speculaas